 We agree with this comment completely: appearing in two samples does not necessarily mean that a mutation is a true positive.
-However, we do think that it is more likely to be a true positive than a mutation appearing in only one sample, so that a higher percentage of putative mutations in the overlap than not are true positives.
+However, we do think that it is more likely to be a true positive than a mutation appearing in only one sample, so that putative mutations in the overlap are more likely true positives than not.
 Because our analysis is not concerned with the validity of individual mutations, but is rather about trying to assess the overall quality of mutation calling pipelines and sequencing data, we think that this is sufficient.

 Nevertheless, your point that searching for somatic mutations can enrich for artifacts is well taken.
-In the discussion, where we discuss the limits of our analysis, we have added it so that the paragraph now reads: “Several factors limit the conclusions we may draw from this analysis.
+In the discussion, where we discuss the limits of our analysis, we have added the following so that the paragraph now reads: “Several factors limit the conclusions we may draw from this analysis.
 First, in this analysis we used repeatability between technical replicates (being in the WGS and WGA samples) as a measure of confidence in a putative SNV.
 This metric is potentially problematic for many reasons, including but not limited to: (i) cancer is highly heterogeneous, and so a legitimate somatic SNV might show up in one replicate but not another; (ii) if the DNA sample is degraded to some extent, due to surgery conditions or some other factor out of the hands of the sequencing center, the same errors may appear in both replicates; (iii) the SNV calling process may enrich for artifacts such as germ line variants, which are nearly indistinguishable from somatic SNVs in computational analyses; cross-referencing to gold standards such as dbSNP is the only way to identify germline SNPs; (iv) a putative mutation that is present in both samples may be a somatic mutation that arose before the tumor.
 Although repeatability across technical replicates cannot guarantee that a putative mutation is a true somatic mutation, it does increase the likelihood.
 Having an independent measure of confidence in SNV calls, even an imperfect one, can help us gauge the accuracy of other measures, specifically of different filtering approaches.”

 We also agree that PCR is the only sure way to validate a mutation (and indeed say so in the manuscript).
 To make this more clear, we have altered the relevant paragraph in the Discussion to read: “We have shown that there is significant overlap between technical replicates of whole exome sequencing in the TCGA GBM dataset, comprising about 50\% of putative SNVs in WGS samples and about 30\% in WGA samples.
 The overlap exists even for samples with a high number of putative SNVs, suggesting that some GBMs may have significantly more somatic mutation than others.
 PCR remains the gold standard for distinguishing true positives from false positives in sequencing, and the high rate of non-concordance between replicates in our analyses indicates that even the best computational analyses are insufficient to validate any single SNV; when the identity of a single SNV in a single sample is important, PCR remains the best method for validation.
-Nevertheless, when less fine-tuned methods are appropriate, or are the only thing possible, one may wish to employ other methods of validation rather than nothing, such as the six data filters that are commonly applied to validate SNVs that we examined.
+Nevertheless, when less fine-tuned methods are acceptable, or are the only option available, one may wish to employ other methods of validation, such as the six data filters that are commonly applied to validate SNVs that we examined.
 We found that some of these filters remove principally those mutations found in one sample or the other, while other filers remove primarily those in the overlap.
 We suggest that when mutation validation by PCR is not an option, only the filters that removed little overlap between samples should be used for computational SNV validation.”